replicatedhq/replicated-field-labs/instruqt/airgap-embedded/08-deploying-a-new-version/assignment.md

 until you see it, then click 'Download airgap bundle".

-If you have to wait, you can explore the different versions of KOTS and your application that are vailable.
+If you have to wait, you can explore the different versions of KOTS and your application that are available.
 Clicking "Show other bundles" will show historical versions of the KOTS Airgap Bundle that are available.
 Don't worry if you see different versions, we've likely released a lot more since I took this screenshot.